Registered sex offender in Marion County leads deputies on high-speed chase

-MARION COUNTY, Fla.
-(WCJB) – Marion County Sheriff’s deputies released dash cam video of a high-speed chase led by a registered sex offender.
+Marion County Sheriff’s deputies released dash cam video of a high-speed chase led by a registered sex offender.

 Deputies tried to stop Harold Minnis who took off in an SUV without a license plate last Thursday.